seif-kishtah/PackGen/README.md

 - **Simple and Intuitive UI**: Built using Qt's powerful GUI framework for a clean and user-friendly experience.

 ---
+## How to Use the App 🖥️

+-**Enter Packet Details**:
+  Fill in the packet details (e.g., source, destination, protocol, payload) in the input fields.
+-**Save Packet**:
+  Click the "Save" button to save the packet to the "Saved Packets" table.
+-**Send Packet**:
+  Click the "Send" button to send the packet to the "Sent Packets" table.
+-**View Packets**:
+The "Saved Packets" table displays all saved packets.
+The "Sent Packets" table displays all sent packets.

+## App Screenshot

 ## Repository Structure 🗂️